 Nikon High Precision Metallurgical Measuring Microscope - JAPAN

 The Nikon high precision metallurgical measuring microscope capable of magnifying up to 1.500x incorporates with digital imaging and vision processing metrology.
-The high resolution image and non-contact Z-height dimensional measurement are useful features for Digi-Pas® laboratory applications such as Crack & Failure Analysis or Surface Analysis.
+The high resolution image and non-contact Z-height dimensional measurement are useful features for Digi-Pas® laboratory applications such as matrial surface unifomity or Cracks & Failure Analysis.

 Humidity & Temperature Chamber - JAPAN

 Digi-Pas® product area calibrated and tested to reliably withstand operating in stringent environments.
-Each product is compensated to operate in accordance to full operating temperature range.
+Each product is compensated and tested to operate in accordance to full operating temperature range.

 Taibai Thermal Shock Chamber (TSE-10) - JAPAN